Anna Shcherbakova: 2021–2022 season: Olympic champion

 On 20 January, Shcherbakova was officially named to the Russian Olympic team.
 She was not considered the favorite to win the gold medal in the women's event after losing to Valieva at both the Russian and European Championships.
 She was not selected to compete in the team event as Valieva competed in both segments.
 In the short program of the women's event, she skated cleanly and placed second in the short program with a score of 80.20, 1.94 points behind segment leader Valieva and 0.36 points ahead of third-place Kaori Sakamoto.
-In the free skate, Shcherbakova skated cleanly once again, scoring 175.75, 1.38 points behind segment leader Trusova.
-After gold medal favorite and leader after the short program Valieva fell multiple times in the free skate, Shcherbakova won the event with an overall score of 255.95.
-After winning the gold medal, Shcherbakova indicated that she wanted to continue competing including at the upcoming World Championships.
+In the free skate, Shcherbakova skated cleanly once again, scoring 175.75 and a total score of 255.95.
+Shcherbakova won the gold medal and become the Olympic champion ahead of teammate Trusova and Japan's Kaori Sakamoto.
+She was the first Olympic champion in women's single skating to compete quadruple jumps.
+After winning the gold medal, Shcherbakova indicated that she wanted to continue competing, including at the upcoming World Championships.

-In early March 2022, the ISU banned all figure skaters and officials from Russia and Belarus from attending the World Championships due to the Russian invasion of Ukraine, therefore Shcherbakova was not allowed to participate and defend her title.
+In early March 2022, the ISU banned all figure skaters and officials from Russia and Belarus from attending the World Championships due to Russian invasion of Ukraine in late February; therefore, Shcherbakova was not allowed to participate and defend her title.
 Instead, Russia organized the Channel One Trophy to occur during the World Championships.
 Shcherbakova was named the captain of the Red Machine team.
 The first day of the competition was a jumping competition, and Shcherbakova led her team to victory.
-In the short program, she scored 82.90 and placed second behind Kamila Valieva.
-Then in the free skate, she scored 176.12 and finished first overall, and the Red Machine team won the competition.
+She finished second in the short program with a score of 82.90 and first in the free skating with a score of 176.12.
+This led the Red Machine team to win the competition.

 2022–2023 season: Injury

-In August 2022, Shcherbakova traveled to Germany in order to have knee surgery for an injury she sustained prior to the Olympics.
+In August 2022, Shcherbakova traveled to Germany in order to have knee surgery for an old injury.
 She did not recover from the surgery in time for the 2023 Russian Championships.

-In 18 March 2023, Shcherbakova performed at the show program tournament "Russian Challenge" in Moscow.
-She presented a program to the music from the TV series "17 Moments of Spring" and finished third in the competition with a score of 19.08.
+On 18 March 2023, Shcherbakova performed in Moscow at a show program tournament called the "Russian Challenge".
+She presented a program to the music from the Soviet TV series "Seventeen Moments of Spring" and finished third in the competition with a score of 19.08.

+2023–2024 season: Illness

+Shcherbakova was listed as a reserve member of the 2023–24 Russian Women's Figure Skating national team.
+In July 2023, while at Eteri Tutberidze's team preparatory camp training for a potential resumption of competition, Shcherbakova contracted mononucleosis and was forced to suspend training.
+She was absent from a list of participants in the Russian national team's pre-season skating tests published 30 August by the Russian Figure Skating Federation.
+In March 2024, Shcherbakova was injured and underwent ankle surgery.